Alexandru11/Hack-Slash-Mage/README.md

 # Hack-Slash-Game

-Fully functional hack and slash video game - project using SDL2 library and LiteEngine2D (I do not own the sprites used).
+Fully functional hack and slash video game - school project using SDL2 library and LiteEngine2D (I do not own the sprites used).

 A resource manager was used to optimize usage of graphical elements.